Abhishek-K-Choudhary/Abhishek-K-Choudhary/README.md

 - ‍💻 I'm passionate about Data Science, Machine Learning, DevOps,Web Dev, Cybersecurity & I love to learn new things. </br>
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with  DSA concepts and Competitive Programming
+- 🤔 I’m looking for help with  DSA concepts.
 - 💬 Ask me about anything, I will be happy to answer
 - Pronouns: He/Him
 - ⚡ Fun fact: Why not contribute to open source on GitHub and make green square being a Developer, because other contribution is not worthy and snapchat and Insta is not best fit for Developers workstyle 🙃